About Us

 Ileana Hernandez, Ph.D., LMHC, CMT-P

-Ileana Hernandez leads the Contemplative Practices in Education initiative, is an Assistant Director for CAT, and an adjunct for the Department of Psychology.
-She earned her Ph.D. in developmental psychology from FIU and is a licensed psychotherapist specializing in the assessment and treatment of anxiety.
-She is a Certified Mindfulness Teacher trained with UCLA's Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.
+Ileana Hernandezis the Associate Director for Educational Development at CAT, where she leads the Contemplative Practices in Education initiative and supports faculty development across disciplines.
+She also teaches as an adjunct for the Department of Psychology.
+Ileana earned her Ph.D. in developmental psychology from FIU and is a licensed psychotherapist specializing in the assessment and treatment of anxiety.
+She is a Certified Mindfulness Teacher, trained through UCLA's Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.

 Photograph of Erin Weston